Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mount Warren Park, placing the area among the bottom 25% of areas assessed nationally

-Development projects averaged $439,000 in construction value, indicating a focus on premium segment properties.
-There were $79,000 in commercial approvals this financial year, suggesting minimal commercial development activity.
-Mount Warren Park recorded significantly lower building activity compared to Greater Brisbane, at 80.0% below the regional average per person.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties, which is also under the national average, indicating the area's established nature and potential planning limitations.
-All new construction in Mount Warren Park comprised standalone homes, preserving its suburban nature and attracting space-seeking buyers.
+Development projects averaged $439,000 in construction value, indicating a focus on premium properties.
+In FY-26, there have been $79,000 in commercial approvals, suggesting minimal commercial development activity.
+Compared to Greater Brisbane, Mount Warren Park has significantly lower building activity, at 79.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties, which is also under the national average, indicating an established area with potential planning limitations.
+All new construction in Mount Warren Park has been standalone homes, preserving its suburban nature and attracting space-seeking buyers.

-Interestingly, developers are building more traditional houses than the current mix suggests, indicating continued strong demand for family homes despite density pressures.
-With around 916 people per approval, Mount Warren Park shows a mature, established area with stable or declining population projections, suggesting reduced housing demand pressures that could benefit potential buyers.
+Interestingly, developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.
+With around 916 people per approval, Mount Warren Park shows a mature, established area with stable or declining population projections, suggesting reduced housing demand pressures in the future.

 Frequently Asked Questions - Development